Edge densities of drawings of graphs with one forbidden cell: Introduction

 \subparagraph*{Related work.}

-Apart from the above-mentioned work of Ackerman and Tardos~\cite{ackerman_quasiplanar} and Kaufmann, Klemz, Knorr, Reddy, Schröder, and Ueckerdt~\cite{kaufmann_density_formula} on \threezero-free drawings, we are (as far as we know) the first to consider graph drawings with a forbidden type of cell.
-However, some beyond-planar drawing styles are characterized by forbidding a configuration that is somewhat similar to a particular cell type.
+Apart from the aforementioned work of Ackerman and Tardos~\cite{ackerman_quasiplanar} and Kaufmann, Klemz, Knorr, Reddy, Schröder, and Ueckerdt~\cite{kaufmann_density_formula} on \threezero-free drawings, we are (as far as we know) the first to consider graph drawings with a forbidden type of cell.
+However, some existing drawing styles are characterized by forbidding an infinite number of cells.
+These include planar and 1-planar drawings as well as the recently introduced $k^+$-real face drawings~\cite{binucciGraphsDrawnVertices2024}.
+Further, some beyond-planar drawing styles are characterized by forbidding a configuration that is somewhat similar to a particular cell type.
 For example, in a fan-crossing-free drawing~\cite{cheongNumberEdgesFanCrossing2015} there is no edge crossed by two adjacent edges, which resembles the \fourone-cell.
 Secondly, in a quasiplanar drawing, there are no three pairwise crossing edges, which resembles the \threezero-cell.
 And in a $(2,2)$-grid-free drawing, there are no two pairs $e_1,e_2,f_1,f_2$ of edges such that every $e_i$ crosses every $f_j$, which resembles the \fourzero-cell.
 For a collection of edge density results on these and other beyond-planar graph classes, we refer to \cite[Chapter 4]{didimoSurveyBeyondGraphDrawing2020}.
-Let us remark that in the three cases above, every fan-crossing-free (quasiplanar, $(2,2)$-grid-free) drawing is in particular a \fourone-free (\threezero-free, \fourzero-free) drawing.
+We remark that in the three cases above, every fan-crossing-free, quasiplanar, and $(2,2)$-grid-free drawing is also a \celltype-free drawing for $\celltype = \fourone$, \threezero, and \fourzero, respectively, while the converse statements are false.
 Hence, lower bound constructions carry over to our setting, while in general, \celltype-free drawings might allow for a much higher edge density.

 Let us also mention that cell types have been investigated in the context of arrangements of pseudolines.
 For simple arrangements of pseudolines, it is known that only \threezero-cells are forced to appear in every sufficiently large arrangement.
 In fact, any simple arrangement of $n$ pseudolines in the Euclidean plane or in the projective plane contains at least $n-2$ or $n$, respectively, \threezero-cells~\cite{leviTeilung1926,felsnerTrianglesEuclideanArrangements1999}.
 On the other hand, there are various constructions without \fourzero-cells~\cite{harborthTWOCOLORINGSSIMPLEARRANGEMENTS1984,harborthSimpleArrangementsPseudolines1985}, and arbitrarily large simple arrangements consisting only of \threezero-cells and \fourzero-cells~\cite{leanosSimpleEuclideanArrangements2007}.
 Further results on the number of cells of different types in pseudoline arrangements can be found in the textbook chapter~\cite{felsner2017pseudoline}, including upper bounds on the number of \threezero-cells and \fourzero-cells in simple pseudoline arrangements from~\cite{MR2858666,grunbaumArrangementsSpreads1972}, and a lower bound on the number of \fourzero-cells and \fivezero-cells from~\cite{roudneffQuadrilateralsPentagonsArrangements1987}.